gandolfDerGraue/LinearMaps_Eigenvalues/README.md

 the grid shows the linear map, which is represented by the matrix

-hover mouse over matrix entries, type a number to edit entry click on entry to make it negative
+hover mouse over matrix entries, type a number to edit entry, click on entry to make it negative

 first button active-> move mouse left to right to animate the linear map